Table of Contents

 Luckily enough, these factors are well-known by most at-rest encryption tools, which have been designed to protect our data without compromising the overall functionality of our environment:

-- if we want to encrypt physical (or logical) Hard-Disk drives, we can use great software tools such as VeraCrypt (100% free) or AxCrypt (free version available);
+- if we want to encrypt physical (or logical) Hard-Disk drives, we can use great software tools such as VeraCrypt (100% free) or AxCrypt (free version available); those who are using a Windows operating system, such as Windows 10 or Windows Server, can also use the built-in BitLocker Drive Encryption feature, without having to install any third-party software.

 - if we need to protect our USB pendrives, we can either use the aforementioned tools or purchase a hardware-encrypted Flash Drive implementing fingerprint-based or password-based unlock mechanisms (starting from 20~30 bucks);